History of Innovation

 The 1960s

 The Teflon Scribner Shunt worked by keeping the circulatory access open after dialysis treatment.
-Whenever necessary, the kidney dialysis machine could be attached to the tube without damaging the veins or arteries.
+The kidney dialysis machine could be attached to the tube whenever necessary without damaging the veins or arteries.

 Scribner Shunt